SILVER: Smart Interventions for Local Vulnerable Families

 There is an enormous amount of data available from these agencies; the project will establish what the key data indicators are in order to produce an effective citizen record.
 The first data sources to consider are the current data sharing agreements between agencies in order to identify how best to combine these data.

 What methods are you using to conduct this work?

-Public Engagement is crucial to this project to understand the extent to which data sharing is acceptable.
-Focus groups and interviews will be held with vulnerable families to scope what is available.
-This will help develop interventions which will be assessed for feasibility and acceptability in a pilot trial.
+Research with families and practitioners is crucial to this project to understand the extent to which data sharing is acceptable.
+Focus groups and interviews will be held with vulnerable families and practitioners to scope what is available.

 Who will benefit from your research?

 The two groups who will benefit are –

 1. Health Care Professionals and service providers – key workers in social care, justice and health will have access to more information which will assist with decision making